trussworks/terraform-aws-slack-pivotal-tracker-bot/README.md

 }
 ```

-### Update Slack webhook with output URL
+### Update Slack slash command with output URL

 If you set up the Terraform module as above, the webhook URL should be output by Terraform after deployment.
-Head back to the outgoing webhook page as before, but instead of creating a new webook you can edit the webhook you made previously.
-Paste the output webhook URL into the URL(s) field, hit save, and you're good to go!
+Head back to the slash command configuration page as before, but instead of creating a new command you can edit the command you made previously.
+Paste the webhook URL into the URL(s) field, hit save, and you're good to go!